KeeganRivCox/Project5Repo/Tests.md

 3. Enter your email "customer@purdue.edu" and username "PurdueCustomer" to confirm your identity.
 4. Follow the on-screen instructions to enter your current password ("Purdue@123") twice.
 5. Confirm the deletion.
 6. Upon success, your account will be deleted, and you will be redirected to the "Sign In" panel.
+The Customer/Seller will no longer be able to access their account.

    **Expected Outcome:**
    - Successful account deletion redirects the user to the "Sign In" panel.